At least 44 killed as air strike hits Libya migrant detention center: U.N

 Both sides enjoy military support from regional powers.
 The LNA has been supplied for years by the United Arab Emirates and Egypt, while Turkey recently shipped arms to Tripoli to stop Haftar’s assault, diplomats say.

-Additional reporting by Ulf Laessing and Omar Fahmy in Cairo, Stephanie Nebehay and Tom Miles in Geneva; Writing by Ulf Laessing and Aidan Lewis; Editing by Kevin Liffey/Mark Heinrich
+Additional reporting by Ulf Laessing and Omar Fahmy in Cairo, Stephanie Nebehay and Tom Miles in Geneva; Writing by Ulf Laessing and Aidan Lewis; Editing by Kevin Liffey and Mark Heinrich